 My late-career Kaline and Clemente cards haven’t done much but keep up with inflation, but at least they’re still worth something.
 I could get most of my money back out of them if I needed to.

 What about modern cards?
 Well, Kris Bryant’s cards will probably always be less common than Ryne Sandberg’s cards.
-But I also expect a higher percentage of Kris Bryant’s cards to survive in top condition.
+But I also expect a higher percentage of Kris Bryant’s cards to grade in top condition due to better quality control if nothing else.
 The other question will be how much demand Kris Bryant’s cards will have in the future.
 Modern cards may be valuable someday, but I still think pre-1970 cards are a safer bet.